Speakers:

 Vice-Chancellor, SOAS University of London

-Professor Charlie Jeffery
+Professor Charlie Jeffery CBE

 Vice-Chancellor and President, University of York

 Professor Charlie Jeffery became Vice-Chancellor and President at the University of York in September 2019.
-He joined us from the University of Edinburgh where he had been Senior Vice-Principal since 2014.
+He joined from the University of Edinburgh where he had been Senior Vice-Principal since 2014.
 He was a Member of Council of the Economic and Social Research Council from 2006-12 and Chair of the Political Studies Association of the UK from 2009-12.
 He has a deep-rooted interest in how university research and education can serve the general benefit of society, or public good.
 In Edinburgh and now in York he has worked to bring together the University with local authorities, businesses, other universities and colleges to promote inclusive economic development, and to open up access to university study and economic opportunity to people from disadvantaged backgrounds - both in the UK and internationally.

-Professor Nick Jennings
+Professor Nick Jennings CB

 Vice-Chancellor and President, Loughborough University